 MILLY does not sell, rent, share, or disclose your personal information to third parties without your prior consent, except in the limited circumstances described in this Policy.
-We do share personal information with third party marketing partners for commercial purposes in connection with our business.
+We do share personal information with third party marketing partners and certain co-op database service providers for commercial purposes in connection with our business.
 In order to complete a transaction it is necessary for us to provide your personal information to service providers performing services on our behalf pertaining to the Sites or your product orders.
 We do not authorize these service providers to use or disclose your personal information except as necessary to perform services on our behalf or comply with legal requirements.

 We may share your personal information with selected third parties performing such services, including: